philipkbh/home-assistant-vms-transport/README.md

-# Berlin (BVG), Brandenburg (VBB) and Dresden (VVO) transport widget for Home Assistant
+# Dresden (VVO) transport widget for Home Assistant

-Custom sensor component and lovelace card that displays upcoming departures from your defined public transport stops for Berlin and Brandenburg.
+Custom sensor component and lovelace card that displays upcoming departures from your defined public transport stops for Dresden (and VVO area).

 ![](./docs/screenshots/timetable-card.jpg)